 Thinking of bringing the entire classroom to the museum?
 Not a problem!
 The museum welcomes student groups of all sizes and ages.
 Over 20,000 students visit the museum every year, and many visit include overnight stays!

 The National Museum of the Mighty Eighth Air Force is home to five static aircrafts, including hundreds of model airplanes.
 One aircraft, a B-17 named “The City of Savannah”, is dedicated to and named after the 5,000th plane to leave Hunter Army Airfield during WWII.
-This restored B-17 is the only one with public access in the world.

 The National Museum of the Mighty Eighth Air Force has a large volunteer group, including several WWII 8th Air Force Veterans.

 The museum is a nonprofit 501 organization, so it receives no government support.
 They are funded solely by donations and grants.

 If you love to read about history, you’ll definitely want to experience the museum’s research center, which is center is home to over 10,000 books, diaries and historical documents.